Salt Lake City

 Salt Lake Valley Coalition to End Homelessness

-The Salt Lake Valley Coalition to End Homelessness is the state designated planning entity for homelessness in the Salt Lake Valley.
-Their role is to identify local needs and coordinate with the state on the resources needed to address those needs.
+The Salt Lake Valley Coalition to End Homelessness is the state-designated planning entity for homelessness in the Salt Lake Valley.
+Its role is to identify local needs and coordinate with the state on the resources needed to address them.
+The Coalition released its 2023 Strategic Plan, to guide the efforts of the Salt Lake County Continuum of Care through 2026.

-The coalition is made up of government entities, service providers, advocates, and people with lived experience.
-The Coalition helps coordinate the development of new services provided for people experiencing homelessness, whether that is new shelter, overflow shelter, or other programs to end homelessness in our community.
+The coalition is made up of citizens, government officials and representatives, service providers, advocates, and people with lived experience.
+The Coalition helps coordinate existing services and plans for new services needed, whether that is new shelter, overflow shelter, or other programs to end homelessness in our community.
 The Coalition is supported by staff at Salt Lake County.

 Providers